Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Conclusion

 A long-established result tells us that the saddlepoint approximation gives a relative error of order $1/n$.
 That is, applied to a random variable given as a sum of $n$ i.i.d.\ terms, the saddlepoint approximation estimates the values of the density (or likelihood) up to a factor of the form $1+O(1/n)$: see \eqref{LErrorRough} or \refprop{PddtPError}.
 Very commonly, however, we are not interested in the likelihood for its own sake but rather as a step towards computing the MLE.
 This paper gives the analogous basic results, Theorems~\ref{T:MLEerror} and \ref{T:MLEerrorPartiallyIdentifiable}, for the approximation error between the true MLE and saddlepoint MLE: under certain explicit identifiability conditions, it is $O(1/n)$, $O(1/n^{3/2})$, or $O(1/n^2)$.

 It is worth noting that this MLE error estimate is sharper than what we obtain from the basic likelihood error estimate.
 In the fully identifiable case, knowing that $\log\hat{L}(\theta;x)$ has a maximum at $\theta=\hat{\theta}_\MLE(x)$ and knowing that the true log-likelihood satisfies $\bigabs{\log L(\theta;x)-\log\hat{L}(\theta;x)}=O(1/n)$, we conclude only that $\bigabs{\theta_\MLE(x)-\hat{\theta}_\MLE(x)}=O(1/n)$: see \refsubsubsect{ImpliesHeuristic}.
-Although an MLE error bound of size $O(1/n)$ is small compared to the scale of the inferential uncertainty in estimating $\theta$, see Theorems~\ref{T:BayesianError}--\ref{T:SamplingMLE} and the remarks at the end of \refsubsubsect{FullyIdentifiableResults}, it is still a significant overestimate compared to the true MLE error $O(1/n^2)$.
+Although an MLE error bound of size $O(1/n)$ is small compared to the scale of the inferential uncertainty in estimating $\theta$, see Theorems~\ref{T:BayesianError}--\ref{T:SamplingMLEWellSpecified} and the remarks at the end of \refsubsubsect{FullyIdentifiableResults}, it is still a significant overestimate compared to the true MLE error $O(1/n^2)$.
 The results in this paper help to explain why saddlepoint MLEs in practice often turn out to be so much more accurate than expected.

 A key point in the analysis is to ask how well the saddlepoint approximation captures the \emph{shape} of the log-likelihood as a function of the parameter $\theta$.
-Specifically, it is error bounds on the \emph{gradient} of the log-likelihood, as in \refthm{GradientError} and \refcoro{gradlogPhatsError}, that control the size of the MLE approximation error.
-This is the logic behind the finding of \refsubsubsect{ExpFamily} that saddlepoint MLEs are exact for exponential families: errors in the saddlepoint approximation to the log-likelihood are irrelevant if the sizes of the errors do not depend on the parameter.
+Specifically, it is error bounds on the \emph{gradient} of the log-likelihood, as in \refthm{GradientError} and \refcoro{gradlogPhatsError}, that control the size of the MLE approximation error and lead to sharp results (see \cite{Ogden2017,OgdenErrorLaplaceHighDimension} for a similar finding in another context).
+The same logic underpins the finding of \refsubsubsect{ExpFamily} that saddlepoint MLEs are exact for exponential families: errors in the saddlepoint approximation to the log-likelihood are irrelevant if the sizes of the errors do not depend on the parameter.

 Seen in this light, it is less surprising that a lower-order saddlepoint approximation, $\hat{L}^*(\theta;x)$ from \refsubsect{LowerOrder}, can give a good approximation to the MLE (see \refthm{LowerOrderSaddlepoint}) despite being a poor approximation to the likelihood with $\hat{L}^*(\theta;x)/L(\theta;x)\to\infty$ as $n\to\infty$.
 We remark that since $\hat{L}^*(\theta;x)$ is even less computationally demanding than the usual saddlepoint approximation, it may be a useful tool for high-dimensional and computationally intensive applications, or for initialising the search for a true or saddlepoint MLE.